 I’ve been growing a small garden for about 5 years and I love planning it and eating the vegetables that I grow.
 It is pretty easy to start out.
-Here are a few things to do to get started on your family garden.
+Here are a few things on how to start a family garden at your house.

-Easy steps to start a family garden
+How to start a family garden

-1. Decide where the garden should be located.
+Decide where the garden should be located.

 put mine in a different spot so it gets the sun all morning but is shaded in the late afternoon, during the hottest part of the day.
 My garden is also inside a fence so rabbits and other animals can’t get into it

-2. How big do you want your garden to be?
+How big do you want your garden to be?

-- I would love for my garden to be bigger, but it’s just not possible in my yard without the kids destroying it.
-It is a pretty small area, 10’X4′; however, it still provides enough for a relatively constant flow of fresh vegetable and herbs.
+I would love for my garden to be bigger, but it’s just not possible in my yard without the kids destroying it.
+It’s a pretty small area, 10’X4′; however, it still provides enough for a relatively constant flow of fresh vegetable and herbs.
 Another consideration, how much work you want to put into?
 Remember that the bigger the garden, the more daily maintenance it will entail.

-3. Build your garden.
+Build your garden.

-- Once you make the decision on where to put the garden, you will need to build it.
+Once you make the decision on where to put the garden, you will need to build it.
 My husband went to the hardware store and bought 3 pieces of wood (He got 2″x8″ boards.) and screwed them together.
 Since one side is against my house, we didn’t add the 4th side.
 He dug out a little trench to lay it down in because we wanted it to be secure in the ground.

-4. Decide what to grow.
+Decide what to grow.